 A hallway console table is a great beginner DIY.
-With only a few basic tools and inexpensive wood, you’ll have your own hallway console table in only a few hours!
+All you need are a few basic tools and inexpensive wood and you’ll have your own entryway table in just a few hours!

-Our entryway needed something against the bare wall.
+Our entryway needed something in this bare corner – our large, iridescent mirror was all dressed up but had no company!
 But no matter where I looked, I couldn’t find a piece of furniture shallow enough or the right width.

-Instead I drew a picture, Brian figured out all the math, and we built our very own console table!
-Three cheers for our first DIY Table!
-I was inspired by this tutorial from Jenna Sue Design Co. – she gave a simple tutorial that was easy to follow and adapt to our needs.
+Instead, I drew a picture, Brian figured out all the math, and we built our very own hallway console table!
+I was inspired by this tutorial from Jenna Sue Design Co. – she gave a simple guide that was easy to follow and adapt to our needs.

 What You’ll Need To Build Your Hallway Console Table: